asmaloney/gactar/README.md

 For now this is not automated because the required files are not easy to determine programmatically.
 I may be able to improve this in the future by adding it to the auto-setup process.

-1. Download the zip file for your OS from here.
-Put it in the `env` directory and unpack it there.
+1. Download the zip file for your OS from [here](https://act-r.psy.cmu.edu/software).
+Put the zip file in the `env` directory and unpack it there.
 This should create a directory named `actr7.x`

-2. In the `env` directory, run the following command to compile the main actr files using the lisp compiler (setting the path to wherever the env directory is):
+2. Back in the `env` directory, run the following command to compile the main actr files using the lisp compiler (setting the path to wherever the env directory is):
    ```sh
    export SBCL_HOME=/path/to/env/lib/sbcl; sbcl --script actr7.x/load-single-threaded-act-r.lisp
    ```
-   This will take a few moments to compile all the ACT-R files so we don't have to do it every time we run it.
+   This will take a few moments to compile all the ACT-R files so it is ready to use.

 ## Build

-If you want to build `gactar`, you will need the [go compiler](https://golang.org/) installed.
+If you want to build `gactar`, you will need [git](https://git-scm.com/) and the [go compiler](https://golang.org/) installed.

 Then you just need to clone this repo: